-- 1. Pollution- pollutants Introduction, definition- different types of pollution - 2.
-Classification of pollution based on the environment-soil, water and air pollutions - 3.
+1. Pollution- pollutants - Introduction, definition- different types of pollution

+- 2. Classification of pollution based on the environment soil, water and air pollutions - 3.
 Classification of pollution based on sources agricultural, automobile pollution and industrial pollutions - 4.
-Classification of pollution based on the nature of pollutants pollution due to fertiliser, pesticides, herbicides, fungicides, weedicides and other agro chemicals - 5.
+Classification of pollution based on the nature of pollutants pollution due to fertiliser, pesticides, herbicides, fungicides, weedicidesand other agro chemicals - 5.
 Classification of pollution based on the nature of pollutants Plastic, heavy metal, radiation, oil pollution, sewage pollution and etc., - 6.
-Sources and extent of pollution, problems in agriculture, environment and human health due to type pollutions - 7.
+Sources and extent of pollution, problems in agriculture, environmentand human health due to type pollutions - 7.
 Solid wastes definition, land application of wastes - 8.
 Mechanism of interaction of waste with soil - 9.
 Agricultural, industrial and urban wastes - 10.
-Soil contamination introduction definition- in relation with soil microorganisms

-- 11. Soil contamination due to fertilizers, pesticides, fungicides, weedicides, acid rain, oil spills, plastics and etc., - 12.
+Soil contamination introduction definition in relation with soil microorganisms - 11.
+Soil contamination due to fertilizers, pesticides, fungicides, weedicides, acid rain, oil spills, plastics and etc., - 12.
 Industrial effluents distillery, papermill, tannery effluents their composition - 13.
 Industrial effluents textiles and metal finishing industrial effluents their composition - 14.
 Effects of industrial effluents on soil properties, plant growth and human health - 15.
 Soil as sink for waste disposal - 16.
-Toxic elements sources, behaviors, nutrient availability, plant growth and huma health

-17. Mid - semester examination

-- 18. Pure water, contaminated water, polluted water-introduction, definitions - 19.
+Toxic elements sources, behaviors, nutrient availability, plant growth and human health - 17.
+Mid semester examination - 18.
+Pure water, contaminated water, polluted water- introduction, definitions - 19.
 Quality parameters used to monitor water pollution - 20.
 Pollution of water resources due to leaching of nutrients and its impact on aquatic eco system - 21.
-Water pollution due to use of pesticides in agriculture and its impact on aquatic ecosystem - 22.
-Sewage sludge- sewerage definitions -sewage treatment- eutrophication important water borne diseases - 23.
-Air pollution introduction airborne microbes- classification of air pollutants - 24.
+Water pollution due to use of pesticides in agriculture and its impact on aquatic eco-system - 22.
+Sewage sludge sewerage definitions -sewage treatment eutrophication important water borne diseases - 23.
+Air pollution introduction airborne microbes classification of air pollutants - 24.
 Global warming, ozone layer depletion and acid rain - - 25.
-Emission of green house gaseous- sources carbon-dioxide , carbon monoxide, methane, CFC, HFC, carbon tetra chloride and nitrous oxide - 26.
+Emission of green house gaseous sources carbon-dioxide , carbon monoxide, methane, CFC, HFC, carbon tetra chloride and nitrous oxide - 26.
 Reclamation of soil contamination for the use of agriculture and - 27.
 Remediation of water pollution - 28.
-Amelioration of air pollution - 29.
-Heavy metal pollution, its effect on human health , biological transformation of heavy metals - 30.
-Bio mining of metals, bio-remediation of heavy metals - 31. solid waste definition- objectives classification - 32.
+Amelioration of air pollution

+- 29. Heavy metal pollution, its effect on human health , biological transformation of heavy metals - 30.
+Bio mining of metals, bio-remediation of heavy metals - 31. solid waste definition objectives- classification - 32.
 Solid waste treatment, solid waste management - 33.
-Application of remote sensing in monitoring and management of soil for the benefit of agriculture, environment and human health - 34.
+Application of remote sensing in monitoring and management of soil for the benefit of agriculture, environmentand human health - 34.
 Application of remote sensing in monitoring and management of water and air pollution for the benefit of agriculture, environment and human health

 - 1. Sampling of polluted soil /plant/water/effluent/ sewage for analysis - 2.
 Estimation of ammoniacal nitrogen in polluted soil or plant - 3.
 Estimation of nitrate nitrogen in polluted soil or plant - 4.
 Estimation of phosphorus in polluted soil or plant - 5.
-Estimation of ammoniacal nitrogen in polluted water of effluent - 6.
+Estimation of ammoniacal nitrogenin polluted water of effluent - 6.
 Estimation of nitrate nitrogen in polluted water or effluent - 7.
 Estimation of phosphorus in polluted water or effluent - 8.
-Visit to various industrial sites to study the impact of pollutants on soil, water, plant and environment. - 9.
-Estimation of heavy metals in polluted soil or plant - 10.
-Estimation of heavy metals in polluted water or effluent - 11.
-Estimation of chemical oxygen demand (COD) in polluted water or effluent - 12.
-Estimation of biological oxygen demand (BOD) in polluted water or effluent. - 13.
-Assessment of microorganisms in air - 14.
+Visit to various industrial sites to study the impact of pollutants on soil - 9.
+Visit to various industrial sites to study the impact of pollutants on water - 10.
+Visit to various industrial sites to study the impact of pollutants on plant - 11.
+Visit to various industrial sites to study the impact of pollutants on environment. - 12.
+Estimation of heavy metals in polluted soil or plant - 13.
+Estimation of heavy metals in polluted water or effluent - 14.
+Estimation of chemical oxygen demand (COD) in polluted water or effluent - 15.
+Estimation of biological oxygen demand (BOD) in polluted water or effluent. - 16.
+Assessment of microorganisms in air - 17.
 Management of contaminants in soil and plants for safeguard of food safety